 The Symbolism of the Hash Tag

-Artists know that hatching refers to a drawing technique, forming a sense of mass and form in the layering of longitudinal and latitudinal strokes.
+Artists know that hatching refers to a drawing technique, scribing mass and form in the layering of longitudinal and latitudinal strokes.
 That persistent stroking might be relevant to the multitude of marks,

-Why then would the hash mark be linked to the hash tag?
+Why then would the hatch mark be linked to the hash tag?

 Seemingly, a random moment of inspiration, as noted by Heather Brown: